metju90/capitalization-table/README.md

+## Features

+- Seniority Structure: Standard.
+The latest Serie has precedent over others.
+- Limited but dynamic settings.
+Capping, multiplying and participating.

 ## Approach to build the app.

 I am a fond of cool features and nice code.
 But my main objective is to get this challenging task to work properly.
 Once I do that, I will refactor my code.